-Since the 2019/20 Season, Hailey Clark has been a member of the ensemble at the Staatsoper Hannover, where she already celebrated great success as Rachel in a new production of Halévy's La Juive.
-She also debuts the title role in Handel's Alcina.
+Since 2019, Hailey Clark has been a member of the ensemble at the Staatsoper Hannover, where she already celebrated great success as Rachel in a new production of Halévy's La Juive and the title role in Handel's Alcina.
 In the 2020/21 season, Clark makes her Staatsoper Hamburg debut, and adds the following repertoire in her home house of Hannover: She debuts the roles of Desdemona in a new production of Otello, Agathe in Der Freischütz, Madame Lidoine in Dialogues des Carmélites, and the soprano soloist in Sibelius' Op.
 3 and Op.
 70 "Luonnotar.
-She also returns to the roles of Fiordiligi in a new production of Così fan tutte, Donna Anna in Don Giovanni, Musetta in La Bohème, and Erste Dame in Die Zauberflöte, and will be the Soprano Soloist in the New Years presentation of Beethoven's 9th Symphony.
+She also returns to the roles of Fiordiligi in a new production of Così fan tutte, Donna Anna in Don Giovanni, Micaela in Carmen, Erste Dame in Die Zauberflöte, and her breakout role of Rachel in the revival of Hannover's lauded La Juive.

 Recent seasons included debuts with Palm Beach Opera, Central City Opera, Austin Opera, Oper Stuttgart, and Theater Basel, and returns to the Salzburger Landestheater North Carolina Opera, and Florida Grand Opera.
 Concert appearances included the inaugural tour with the Columbia Bel Canto Trio, The Santa Fe Symphony, the Music in the Alps Festival, and debuts at the Alte Oper Frankfurt and Konzerthaus Dortmund with the Hessischer Rundfunk Sinfonieorchester under the baton of Andrés Orozco-Estrada.
 She was the winner of the Österreichischer Musiktheaterpreis (Austrian Music Theater Prize in Opera) in the category of 'Best Female Leading Role' for her performance as Alma Beers in Brokeback Mountain (2016) in her breakout European debut at the Salzburger Landestheater.